jofoerster/habitsync/README.md

 # HabitSync

-A simple habit tracking application with social features, allowing users to track personal habits and participate in shared challenges with others.
+A simple self hostable habit tracking application with social features, allowing users to track personal habits and participate in shared challenges with others.

 <div>